FissoreD/Advent-of-Code/2021/README.md

-# This are the solutions of 2021 Advent of Code in Python
+# These are the solutions of 2021 Advent of Code in Python

 Notice :
 The create.sh is a executable file that takes a str S as param and create